 Can MSP adjustments be submitted electronically?

-With the exception of (DDE) Direct Data Entry, MSP adjustments can be submitted electronically or hardcopy, but for faster processing of your adjustments we encourage you to submit them electronically.
+MSP adjustments can be submitted electronically, Fiscal Intermediary Standard System Direct Data Entry (FISS/DDE) (as of 1-1-2016) or hardcopy.
+For faster processing of your adjustments we encourage you to submit them electronically.

 You are responsible for checking the MSP screen on Common Working File (CWF) to ensure the information is accurate.
 If the information is correct, you may proceed with requesting your adjustment.
 If the screen is incorrect, you must call the Benefits Coordination and Recovery Center (BCRC) at (855) 798-2627 to update the CWF.